chancej715/chancej715.github.io/_posts/2023-05-21-steal-keepass-2.x-<-2.54-master-password.md

 Password managers such as KeePass allow users to store all of their passwords in a single password database which is encrypted using a master password.
 If an attacker can obtain this master password, they can then decrypt the password database, thus gaining access to all of the passwords stored in the database.

 In this post, I will demonstrate how to exploit this vulnerability to obtain a victim user's KeePass password database master password from a process memory dump, and use it to recover all of the plain-text passwords from the database.
-The victim is a Windows 11 machine with KeePass version 2.53.1 installed.
+The victim is running a Windows 11 machine with KeePass version 2.53.1 installed.
 I will be using a Debian-based distribution to attack the machine.

 ## Post Structure
 - Obtain encrypted KeePass password database and KeePass process memory dump from victim machine.